 Choosing a VoIP system that supports automated attendants is one of the simplest ways to set up a phone menu.
 Within minutes, you can have a professional menu set up without any IT support.

-When callers dial your phone number, your greeting message will be the first thing they hear.
+Your greeting message is the first thing your customers hear when they dial your phone number .
 Think of it as an introduction that plays before your call menu options.
-This auto-attendant script can be as simple as, “Thanks for calling XYZ Company!
+Your auto-attendant script can be as simple as, “Thanks for calling XYZ Company!
 Please select from the following options to reach the right department.”

 Under Menu Options, you can set where you want to route callers to based on their keypad or voice command.
-For each menu option, you can:
+From there you can:

 - Forward calls to another OpenPhone number

-- Forward calls to a US or Canadian number outside of your organization
+- Forward calls to a US or Canadian number outside your organization

 - Let calls go through to the number callers originally dialed

-Premium users on OpenPhone can also send callers to voicemail or a specific team member (even if they share a phone number), or set a pre-recorded message for each menu option.
+- Send callers to a specific team member (even if they share a phone number)

-In addition to setting destinations for your menu options, you can set a destination for callers who don’t type or say any command.
-Under “If no option is selected,” you can choose from the three standard destinations listed in Step 3 — or, if you’re a Premium user, you can choose from any of the six destinations in Step 3.
-Premium users can also set their auto-attendant to repeat all menu options to the caller.
+In addition to setting destinations for your menu options, you can also set a destination for callers who don’t type or say any command.
+Under “If no option is selected,” you can choose from the three standard destinations listed in Step Four — or, if you’re a Business user, you can choose from any of the six destinations in Step Four.
+Business users can also set their auto-attendant to repeat all menu options to the caller.